Sivakajan-tech/BalPlayground/README.md

 # BalPlayground
 BalPlayground is a Simple CRUD application which doing the basic functionalities of Library Management System.
-You need Postman/Thunderbolt to communicate with the application

 ## Balerina
 Ballerina is an open source, cloud-native programming language optimized for integration.
 It comes with a rich ecosystem of network protocols, data formats, and connectors, and allows you to edit and view source code textually or graphically as sequence diagrams and flowcharts.
 Ballerina also has built-in, easy, and efficient concurrency support with sequence diagrams and safety primitives.
 It was developed by WSO2 since 2016 and first released in February 2022.